Oomfievroomfie/nene2x/readme.md

 Super small 2x upscaling neural network.

-General architecture: simple ReLU convolutional neural network that upscales an image by 2x.
+General architecture: simple ReLU/LReLU convolutional neural network that upscales an image by 2x.
 Works as a cleanup pass for a simple upscaler: the network gives you 4 values per input pixel, you use them to push around the 4 pixels produced by the simple upscaler.
 The simple upscaler may be bilinear, EDI, jinc, blurred bilinear, etc. as specified by the model's configuration.

 By default, this is a **single-channel upscaler**.
 For RGB, my recommendation is to upscale the image in YCgCo instead of RGB.
 A multichannel mode is supported during model training/creation, but is slower to converge and results in bigger, slower models for the same quality on most inputs; they only help in extreme cases.